The Best Bay Leaf Substitute (5 Options for When You’re Out)

 There are two different types of bay leaves: Turkish bay leaves and California bay leaves.
 If your recipe doesn’t specify which variety to use, it’s probably a fresh or dried Turkish bay leaf you’d be after.
 Turkish bay leaves grow on the Mediterranean bay laurel tree.
 They’re also known as laurel leaves.

-Turkish bay leaves are sweeter and milder, which is why they’re the preferred cooking variety.
-California bay leaves grow on the California bay tree and have a strong eucalyptus, minty flavor.
+Turkish bay leaves are sweeter and milder, so they’re the preferred cooking variety.
+California bay leaves grow on the California bay tree and have a strong eucalyptus and minty flavor.
 If you find fresh bay leaves in North America, they’re most likely California bay leaves and will have a sharper taste.

-If you come across an Indian bay leaf, it’s a different species entirely.
+If you come across an Indian bay leaf, it’s an entirely different species.
 An Indian bay leaf tastes like cloves, cinnamon, and allspice, so it won’t work as a bay leaf substitute.
-But it can certainly work in Caribbean sauces and curries, and homemade aromatic teas.
+But it can certainly work in Caribbean sauces, curries, and homemade aromatic teas.

 Can You Substitute Fresh, Dried, and Ground Bay Leaves?